 top of page

-Dehydration and Employee Burnout - What's The Connection?
+Dehydration and Employee Burnout - What's the Connection?

 What is the connection between dehydration and employee burnout?

 Employee burnout has become a major concern for organizations around the world.
-Burnout is a state of chronic stress characterized by physical and emotional exhaustion, cynicism, and a reduced sense of personal accomplishment.
+Burnout is a state of chronic stress characterised by physical and emotional exhaustion, cynicism, and a reduced sense of personal accomplishment.
 Burnout can negatively affect an individual's mental and physical health, as well as their work performance and personal relationships.

 Dehydration occurs when the body loses more fluids than it takes in, leading to a lack of water in the body.
 This can happen when a person does not drink enough water, or when they lose fluids through sweating, urination, or diarrhea.
 Dehydration can cause a range of symptoms, including fatigue, headaches, dizziness, and confusion.
 In severe cases, dehydration can lead to heat stroke, which is a medical emergency.